-Each fall, the Stewardship Committee offers parishioners an opportunity to review their spiritual (time), ministry (talent) and financial offering (treasure) commitments through our Stewardship Renewal Campaign.
+Each year, the Stewardship Committee offers parishioners an opportunity to review their spiritual (time), ministry (talent) and financial offering (treasure) commitments through our Stewardship Renewal Campaign.
 Of course, you may join a ministry any time of the year, but the renewal campaign allows for an orderly examination of our commitments to God and our parish.

 First, we pray.
 Attend Mass weekly – or more often – to hear God’s voice and partake in Holy Communion, which uniquely forms us as the Body of Christ.
 See our home page for Mass times.

 Next, take a look at the ministries outlined under each tab and review our commitment card.
 Ask God where he wants you to become involved.
-Quietly, listen for his answer.
+Quietly listen for his answer.
 It will come.

 Perhaps, after prayerful discernment and years of work in a particular ministry, you decide to try something new.
 That’s OK!
 It opens the door for new people and fresh ideas.
 We are grateful for your witness and service, wherever you are called to be.